 Let's take a look at the specs...

-The Nautilus T614 is definitely an improvement upon the previous T514 model, with a nicer display, media shelf and syncing capability through Nautilus Connect.
+The Nautilus T614 is definitely an improvement upon the previous T514 model, with a nicer display, media shelf and some upgraded features.

 Still, it's not the most impressive machine on the market.
-And with only two models in the lineup, we're not confident that the company is focusing too much on their treadmills, perhaps spending time on their more popular brands like Bowflex, Schwinn and newly acquired Octane Fitness.
+And with only three models in the lineup, we're not confident that the company is focusing too much on their treadmills, perhaps spending more time on their more popular brands like Bowflex, Schwinn and newly acquired Octane Fitness.

 The best features are the 12% incline, the StrikeZone cushioning system and the fact that you can track your workouts and sync them to your favorite fitness apps.
 The T614 is also foldable.